cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our local coffee shop!
-We serve the best coffee in town, along with delicious pastries and snacks.
+Welcome to the Local Coffee Shop!
+This simple React app showcases our menu and welcomes visitors to our cozy shop.

+## Features
+- Stylish UI
+- Responsive design

 ## Menu
 - Espresso